Rotuma: Politics and society

+Political offices

+Rotuma is divided into seven districts, each with its own chief (Gagaj ʻes Ituʻu).
 The district chiefs and elected district representatives make up the Rotuma Island Council.
 The districts are divided into subgroupings of households (hoʻaga) that function as work groups under the leadership of a subchief (gagaj ʻes hoʻaga).
 All district headmen and the majority of hoʻaga headmen are titled.
 In addition, some men hold titles without headship (as tög), although they are expected to exercise leadership roles in support of the district headman.
 Titles, which are held for life, belong to specified house sites (fuạg ri).
 All the descendants of previous occupants of a fuạg ri have a right to participate in the selection of successors to titles.

-On formal occasions, titled men and dignitaries such as ministers and priests, government officials, and distinguished visitors occupy a place of honor.
+On formal occasions, titled men and dignitaries such as priests, ministers, government representatives, and distinguished visitors occupy a place of honor.
 They are ceremonially served food from special baskets and kava.
-In the daily routine of Village life, however, they are not especially privileged.
+In the daily routine of village life, however, they are not especially privileged.
 As yet no significant class distinctions based on wealth or control of resources have emerged, but investments in elaborate housing and motor vehicles by a few families have led to visible differences in standard of living.